geospatial-jeff/aiocogeo/README.md

 ```

 ### Image Data
 The reader also has methods for reading internal image tiles and performing partial reads.
-Currently only jpeg, lzw,
-and webp compressions are supported.
+Currently only jpeg, lzw, packbits, and webp compressions are supported.

 #### Image Tiles
 Reading the top left tile of an image at native resolution: